What's New in This Version

 Resource page now shows resources that have been added in scripts.
 The Resource page in the console will show all resources in the project, regardless of whether they were added through the Scripts interface, or on the Resource tab itself.
-For more information, see Configuring Project Settings.
+For more information, see Configuring the Settings for Host Profiles.

 SSH private key support.
 A device private key can be added to the host profile configuration.
 This authenticates the device to the SSH server.
 It is not used for session encryption.
 For more information, see Security Settings.